9 High-throughput sequencing data

 The next two lines are pretty straightforward.
 The final line requires some explanation.
 To repeat, it contains ASCII-character-encoded, Phred-scaled base qualities.

 ASCII-encoded refers to the fact that each ASCII character in the string codes a quality score.
 The standard translation for data produced from the early 2010s on is referred to as Sanger encoding, which means that quality scores from 0-93 are encoded by characters 33-126 in the ASCII table.
 For an easy translation see this website and enter the quality string above.
+You should get this:

-The quality scores themselves are Phred-scaled.
+The numeric quality scores themselves are Phred-scaled.
 They have a log-scaled relationship with the probability that a base has been called in error.
 The quality score Q is related to the error probability P by the following equations:

 \[ Q = -10 log_{10} P\] \[ P = 10^{-Q/10} \]